 Tips for cyclists

 - Cycle outside of the 'door zone'.
-Ride at least a metre away from parked cars to avoid opening car doors on streets with and without cycle lanes.
+Ride at least 1.5 metres away from parked cars to avoid opening car doors on streets with and without cycle lanes.
 It is useful to remember the saying: "door and a bit more".

 - Be aware of situations that could indicate a car door opening.
 Look out for recently- parked vehicles, vehicles with occupants visible through the window, taxi or delivery vehicles or the sight or sound of a door opening3.